COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 that still have to have a 3480 tape will need to request a tape,

-but with that CD in hand next Feburary, they may discover they
+but with that CD in hand next February, they may discover they

 really don't need to wait for a tape to install the new version!